 Use the removable handle to open or close the doors.
 After using it, remove the handle so it will not get hot.
-Store the handle in the handle holder installed behind the right front leg, Figure 3.4.
+Store the handle in the handle holder installed behind the right front leg, Figure 3.3.

-Figure 3.4 - Handle holder and heat shield positions.
+Figure 3.3 - Handle holder and heat shield positions.

-C. Install the Bottom Heat Shield
+B. Install the Bottom Heat Shield

 NOTE: The Bottom Heat Shield is required in most installations.
-Refer to Floor Protection, Page 9, for further details.
+Refer to Floor Protection, Section 2F, for further details.

-- 1. Install (4) 1/4-20 x 3/8" hex bolts that were previously removed from the shipping brackets and install into the four holes located under the stove, Figure 3.5. - Align the bottom heat shield key holes to the four hex bolts previously installed into base, Figure 3.5.
+- 1. Install (4) 1/4-20 x 3/8" hex bolts supplied in the manual bag into the four holes located under the stove, Figure 3.4. - 2.
+Align the bottom heat shield key holes to the four hex bolts previously installed into base, Figure 3.4.
 The outside air cutout hole should be toward the rear of the stove. - 3.
 Attach the heat shield sides by passing the slots over the bolt heads.
-Tighten the hex head bolts, Figure 3.5.
+Tighten the hex head bolts, Figure 3.4.

-Figure 3.5 - Attach the bottom heat shield.
+Figure 3.4 - Attach the bottom heat shield.

-D. Adjust the Leg Levelers
+C. Adjust the Leg Levelers